narendrajethi220/course-selling-app-backend/README.md

-# Course Selling App - Backend Assignment
+# Course Selling App - Backend

 ## Description
 This project is a simple course-selling application that supports two types of users: